Criminal Justice (CRIJ)

 CRIJ 7375.
 Seminar in Legal Aspects of Criminal Justice.
 3 Hours.

-Students address legal research, constitutional law, criminal procedure, criminal law, and juvenile justice as relevant to understanding the criminal justice system and its related processes.
+Students may engage with principles of constitutional law, criminal procedure, criminal law, juvenile justice, civil liability, and judicial policy making on social control, prisons, and the death penalty.
+The primary emphasis is on engaging with legal research as relevant to understanding the criminal justice system and related processes.

 CRIJ 7387.
 Research Design.
 3 Hours.